 Relying Parties must follow the procedures described in section 1.3.4 before relying on any certificate.
-Before trusting a certificate of the HARICA PKI, they must also check every time the OCSP service of the HARICA PKI and inquire the status of all intermediate CAs that intervene..
+Before trusting a certificate of the HARICA PKI, they must also check every time the OCSP service of the HARICA PKI and inquire the status of all intermediate CAs\.
 The URL of the OCSP service is included in all issued certificates.
-Operation of an OCSP service is not mandatory for subordinate Certification Authorities.
+Operation of an OCSP service is mandatory only for subordinate Certification Authorities that issue publicly trusted certificates.